 Creative Writing ProgramIn the Department of English

 Colby students may study the craft of imaginative writing in one of two ways—through a concentration within an English major or by electing a minor in creative writing if their major is a discipline other than English.
-English majors wishing to concentrate in creative writing should read the requirements for the concentration described separately in the “English” section of this catalogue.
+A creative writing concentration within and in addition to the English major is offered as another option to develop creative writing skills.
+The requirements for the concentration are specified in the “English” section of this catalogue.

 The minor is designed to enhance existing major programs, to add structure and a sense of purpose to those students already committed to creative writing, and to prepare students who are considering graduate programs in creative writing.

 Director, Professor Michael Burke

 Advisory Committee: Professors Adrian Blevins, Michael Burke, and Debra Spark; Assistant Professors Sarah Braunstein and Arisa White; Visiting Assistant Professor Adam Giannelli

 The minor consists of seven courses total: four writing workshops and three courses in literature.